 The mountain looms over the city, dominating my thoughts.
-In this hot, dry March it is a place of elevation and humidity, streams and undergrowth, magic ingredients that lead to herps when the lowlands are 100 degrees and baked to a crisp.
+It is elevation and streams and undergrowth, holding herps when the lowlands are baked to a crisp.

 But even if herps were everywhere, I would still look to the mountain.
 The mountain is wild, and I need to go into the wild.

-I began pedaling towards the mountain in the early afternoon.
-There are other options for getting there, but the bicycle gives me the feeling of relative freedom of movement, and it places me here.
-11 kilometers to get to the mountain, another 7km of panting to climb the first part of it.
-I’m out of practice and know that as far as today goes, this is as much as my legs want to handle.
+I began pedaling in the early afternoon.
+There are other options for getting there, but the bicycle gives me freedom of movement, and it places me here in the land rather than separate from it.
+Eleven kilometers to get to the mountain, another seven kilometers to climb the first part of it.
+I’m out of practice and know that this is as much as my legs want to handle today.
 I’m only up to 2,000 feet elevation, but the habitat has started to feel good.

 In the early afternoon the joyful noise of Thais and foreigners playing in the waterfall reaches my ears.
 I load up my water bottles and hit the trail.
 Fifty paces later, the tell-tale black-on-green banding of a Green Keelback hits my eye.
-A juvenile.
-In disbelief I watch the snake with the noise of tourists coming around the corner.
-In this over-trafficked place, snakes are out?
-My t-shirt proclaims a simple slogan, “Life is Good”.
-Today looks like it will be a good day.
+I watch the snake explore his trail with the noise of tourists coming around the corner.
+My t-shirt proclaims, “Life is Good”.
+Today will be a good day.

-I pass bikini-ed tourists playing in the waterfall’s spray.
+I pass the tourists playing in the waterfall’s spray.

-It cannot go unnoticed that just a week earlier, in my first hike of this trip, I had rushed down to this spot in a failed attempt to render assistance to a man who died falling from the heights above this same waterfall.
+A week earlier I had rushed down to this spot in a failed attempt to rescue a man who died falling from the heights above the waterfall.
 I wonder if the tourists in front of me know.
 All of them are staying low, where it is safe.
 I head up.

-I pass the heights of the upper waterfall without looking and head up into the jungle.
-Now begins a three kilometer stretch that I have taken a dozen times in the last 3 years.
+I pass the the top of the waterfall without looking and head up into the jungle.
+Now begins a three kilometer stretch that I have taken a dozen times in the last three years.
 In those dozen trips, I have never once seen another soul on this particular trail.

 Tonight will be the first time that I do the return trip in the dark.